-The pair traveled back to their home country of America to produce their first co-directed and co-produced production: a post apocalyptic take on Ionesco's The Chairs.
+In 2010, the pair co-directed and co-produced their first full-scale production: a post apocalyptic take on Ionesco's The Chairs.
 They continued working together throughout their years at LIPA, both graduating with a first class BA (Hons) in Acting in 2011.

-Immediately after graduation, Swisher and Sirois began working on their first large-scale show, an original science fiction play written by Swisher and directed by Sirois entitled The Last Eden.
+Immediately after graduation, Swisher and Sirois began working on an original science fiction play, (written by Swisher and directed by Sirois), entitled The Last Eden.
 The project, supported by the Arts Council England, premiered at the Kazimier in Liverpool, United Kingdom in September of 2011.

-Dirt [contained] has also performed as a visiting company at the invitation of the Liverpool Shakespeare Festival in their collaborative production of "Come And Have A Go: Richard III" in 2011.
+The same year, Dirt [contained] also performed as a visiting company at the invitation of the Liverpool Shakespeare Festival in their collaborative production of "Come And Have A Go: Richard III".

-As their New York debut, they produced the New York premiere of Robert Shearman's Easy Laughter at The Alchemical Theatre Laboratory in NYC.
+After being tragically ripped apart by UK visa laws for three years, Swisher and Sirois reunited in America in 2015 for their New York debut: the New York premiere of Robert Shearman's Easy Laughter at The Alchemical Theatre Laboratory in NYC.